 The best way to learn more is to talk to a Mason – either in person or electronically.
 The Find a Lodge locator feature has the name and contact information of a Brother for every lodge in the state of Texas.
 He will answer your questions and provide you with additional information; and, if you would like, find a convenient time to meet, introduce you to some other members, and tour their building.
 You may have some of the same questions as those below – so take a look at the FAQ’s.
-You can “Ask a Freemason” by submitting your question by email.
+You can also ask us a question by email.

 What are the requirements to become a Mason?

 Anyone meeting the following primary requirements may petition a lodge for membership:

 1. You are an adult male (18 or older) of good character and recommended by a Brother Mason.

 2. You believe in a Supreme Being – no atheist or agnostic can become a Mason – but we are not concerned with theological distinctions or your particular religious beliefs.

 3. You are interested in becoming a Mason because you hold a favorable opinion of our institution; and, your decision to apply is based on your “own free will and accord” – no one compelled you to join.